A Biogas Village: Nothing Goes to Waste

 The director said trading grass for cattle waste is a win-win approach for the school and cattle farmers.
-The school receives material for its biogas production while the farmers need not waste their time finding grass to feed their cattle.
+The school receives material for its biogas production while the farmers do not need to spend their time finding grass to feed their cattle.

 In the future, the school may raise cattle itself so that it can use their dung for its biogas production.

 A biogas lagoon looks like a large balloon.
 The plastic cover appears tight and swollen from the biogas accumulated inside.

 The lagoon is about 1.7 metres wide and four metres long.
 It is about 80 centimetres deep on the front end widening to about 1 metre deep at the other end.

 After digging up the lagoon, villagers then line it with a large plastic sheet.